-'''

-After the computation, update RTO <- SRTT + 4 RTTVAR.
+After the computation, update:

+RTO = SRTT + 4 \ RTTVAR
-'''

 - C4) When data is in flight and when allowed by rule C5 below, a new RTT measurement MUST be made each round trip.
 Furthermore, new RTT measurements SHOULD be made no more than once per round trip for a given destination transport address.
-There are two reasons for this recommendation: First, it appears that measuring more frequently often does not in practice yield any significant benefit [ALLMAN99]; second, if measurements are made more often, then the values of RTO.Alpha and RTO.Beta in rule C3 above should be adjusted so that SRTT and RTTVAR still adjust to changes at roughly the same rate (in terms of how many round trips it takes them to reflect new values) as they would if making only one measurement per round-trip and using RTO.Alpha and RTO.Beta as given in rule C3.
-However, the exact nature of these adjustments remains a research issue. - C5) Karn's algorithm: RTT measurements MUST NOT be made using packets that were retransmitted (and thus for which it is ambiguous whether the reply was for the first instance of the chunk or for a later instance)
+There are two reasons for this recommendation: First, it appears that measuring more frequently often does not in practice yield any significant benefit [ALLMAN99]; second, if measurements are made more often, then the values of 'RTO.Alpha' and 'RTO.Beta' in rule C3 above SHOULD be adjusted so that SRTT and RTTVAR still adjust to changes at roughly the same rate (in terms of how many round trips it takes them to reflect new values) as they would if making only one measurement per round trip and using 'RTO.Alpha' and 'RTO.Beta' as given in rule C3.
+However, the exact nature of these adjustments remains a research issue. - C5) Karn's algorithm: RTT measurements MUST NOT be made using chunks that were retransmitted (and thus for which it is ambiguous whether the reply was for the first instance of the chunk or for a later instance).

-IMPLEMENTATION NOTE: RTT measurements should only be made using a chunk with TSN r if no chunk with TSN less than or equal to r is retransmitted since r is first sent.
+RTT measurements SHOULD only be made using a DATA chunk with TSN r if no DATA chunk with TSN less than or equal to r was retransmitted since the DATA chunk with TSN r was sent first.

-- C6) Whenever RTO is computed, if it is less than RTO.Min seconds then it is rounded up to RTO.Min seconds.
-The reason for this rule is that RTOs that do not have a high minimum value are susceptible to unnecessary timeouts [ALLMAN99]. - C7) A maximum value may be placed on RTO provided it is at least RTO.max seconds.
+- C6) Whenever RTO is computed, if it is less than 'RTO.Min' seconds, then it is rounded up to 'RTO.Min' seconds.
+The reason for this rule is that RTOs that do not have a high minimum value are susceptible to unnecessary timeouts [ALLMAN99]. - C7) A maximum value MAY be placed on RTO, provided it is at least 'RTO.Max' seconds.